 - Contingent milestone and royalty obligations under our license agreement with Sucampo AG.
-These obligations are described in more detail above, and include obligations to pay Sucampo AG: - 5% of every milestone payment we receive from a sublicensee; - \$500,000 upon initiation of the first Phase II clinical trial for each compound in each of the three territories covered by the license: - \$1.0 million for the first NDA filing or comparable foreign regulatory filing for each compound in each of these three territories; and - royalty payments ranging from 2.1% to 6.5% of net sales of products covered by patents licensed to us by Sucampo AG. - Our share of research and development costs for AMITIZA.
-As of March 31, 2007, we had incurred \$11.0 million of these costs.
-We expect to incur \$2.0 million of additional costs in connection with the development of AMITIZA for the treatment of irritable bowel syndrome with constipation and expect to incur approximately \$2.0 million of additional costs in connection with the development of AMITIZA for other indications, such as the treatment of opioid-induced bowel dysfunction, which will not be reimbursed by Takeda. - Expenses under agreements with contract research organizations for clinical trials of our product candidates.
+These obligations are described in more detail above, and include obligations to pay Sucampo AG: - 5% of every development milestone payment we receive from a sublicensee; - \$500,000 upon initiation of the first Phase II clinical trial for each compound in each of the three territories covered by the license: - \$1.0 million for the first NDA filing or comparable foreign regulatory filing for each compound in each of these three territories; and - royalty payments ranging from 2.1% to 6.5% of net sales of products covered by patents licensed to us by Sucampo AG. - Our share of research and development costs for AMITIZA.
+As of September 30, 2006, we had incurred \$7.6 million of these costs.
+We expect to incur approximately \$12.5 million of additional costs in connection with the development of AMITIZA for irritable bowel syndrome with constipation and expect to incur additional costs in connection with the development of AMITIZA for other indications, such as opioid-induced bowel dysfunction.

+Expenses under agreements with contract research organizations for clinical trials of our product candidates.
 The timing and amount of these disbursements are based on a variety of factors, such as the achievement of specified milestones, patient enrollment, services rendered or the incurrence of expenses by the contract research organization.
 As a result, we must reasonably estimate the potential timing and amount of these payments.
-We estimate our current commitments to contract research organizations at March 31, 2007 to be \$2.6 million for the nine months ending December 31, 2007.
+We estimate our current commitments to contract research organizations at September 30, 2006 to be \$351,000 for the three months ending December 31, 2006 and \$760,000 for the year ending December 31, 2007.

-In addition, the FDA has required us to perform two post-marketing studies to evaluate the safety of AMITIZA in patients with renal impairment and patients with hepatic impairment.
+In addition, the FDA has required us to perform two post-marketing studies to evaluate the safety of AMITIZA in patients with renal and hepatic impairment.
 Under our collaboration agreement with Takeda, the costs for these studies will be shared 70% by Takeda and 30% by us.
 We do not anticipate our portion of these expenses will exceed \$5.0 million.